-You will be asked certain questions on the FAFSA/CADAA to determine your dependency status.
-Your answers to these questions will let you know if you are considered a "dependent student" or an "independent student" for financial aid purposes and whether or not you will need to include your parents' information.
-For the 2020-21 academic year, you will be asked the following questions to find out if you need to provide parent information:
+When completing the FAFSA/CADAA application, you will be asked a series of questions to determine your dependency status.
+Your answers to these questions will determine if you are considered a "dependent student" or an "independent student" for financial aid purposes and whether you will need to include parental or spousal (if applicable) information on your application.